 Booking Deposits / Payments / Cancellations etc

-When paying a deposit it is usually easiest for us to send you a link via Paypal that allows the deposit to be paid by anybody using a credit card.
-The invoice would include a 4% external fee charged by Paypal to cover the cost of the transaction.
-If preferred by the client the deposit payment can also be paid directly either by Paypal, a bank transfer / direct credit or with cash, however the client is asked to please ensure that the full amount of the deposit is received after the transaction fees are removed from the total amount being sent.
+When paying a deposit it is usually easiest for us to send you a link via 'Paypal' or 'Wise' that allows the deposit to be paid by anybody using a credit card.
+The invoice would include a 4% external fee charged by 'Paypal' or around 2% when using 'Wise' to cover the cost of the transaction.
+If preferred by the client the deposit payment can also be paid directly either via a bank transfer / direct credit or with cash, however the client is asked to please ensure that the full amount of the deposit is received after the transaction fees are removed from the total amount being sent.

-Full final payment including any additional fees and expenses incurred by the client will be charged at the end of the trip, and this could ideally be paid either with cash or via Paypal / direct bank transfer.
-Please keep in mind that for larger amounts of money for final payments that Paypal charge a transactions fee relative to a percentage of the total amount of money being transferred, so it is usually best and cheapest for the client to make the final payment either with cash or a direct bank transfer, however using Paypal is also just fine if this is the clients preferred payment method.
+Full final payment including any additional fees and expenses incurred by the client will be charged at the end of the trip, and this could ideally be paid either with cash or via 'Paypal' / 'Wise' or a direct bank transfer.
+Please keep in mind that for larger amounts of money for final payments that 'Paypal' charge a transactions fee relative to a percentage of the total amount of money being transferred, so it is usually best and cheapest for the client to make the final payment either with cash or a direct bank transfer, however using Paypal is also just fine if this is the clients preferred payment method.
+'Wise' have tranaction fees usually around half of what 'Paypal' charge, so it can often be beneficial to the client to take the 10 minutes usually required to start a new 'Wise' account to save on tranaction fees if they don't already have a 'Wise' account.

 Packages